Oklahoma Childhood Lead Poisoning Prevention Program (OCLPPP)

-- The OCLPPP schedules an environmental inspection to help identify the source of lead exposure for a child 6-72 months of age who has a persistent blood lead level of 15 µg/dL or greater (i.e. 2 venous blood tests in this range at least 2 months apart), or a single blood lead level of 20 µg/dL or greater.
-Environmental Inspections are performed in the child's home and other sites where a significant amount of time is spent.
-The OCLPPP has 3 certified Lead-Based Paint Inspector/Risk Assessors to perform environmental inspections that cover the entire state of Oklahoma.
+- The OCLPPP schedules an environmental inspection to help identify the source of lead exposure for a child 6-72 months of age who has a confirmed blood lead level of 10 µg/dL or greater.
+Environmental inspections are performed in the child's home and other sites where a significant amount of time is spent.
+The OCLPPP has five certified Lead-Based Paint Inspector/Risk Assessors to perform environmental inspections that cover the entire state of Oklahoma.

 - All blood test results for Oklahoma residents, regardless of blood lead level or age must be reported to the OCLPPP.